MegMll/pinocchio/development/contributing.md

 ## Contributing via Pull Requests
 The following guidance should be up-to-date, but the documentation as found [here](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/) should prove as the final say.

 Contributions via pull requests are much appreciated.
+Any new Pull Request should then be submitted on the (devel branch)[https://github.com/stack-of-tasks/pinocchio/tree/devel/].
 Before sending us a pull request, please ensure that:

  1. Limited scope.
 Your PR should do one thing or one set of things.
 Avoid adding “random fixes” to PRs.
 Put those on separate PRs.